ramhiser/ramhiser.github.io/about.md

 I am a data scientist for [BlackLocus](http://blacklocus.com), the Home Depot Innovation Lab.
-My current work focuses on the automation of data-driven merchandising via statistics and machine learning.
+My current work focuses on the automation of data-driven merchandising actions and decisions via statistics and machine learning.

 Previously, I was a postdoctoral research fellow in statistical genetics at the [Fred Hutchinson Cancer Research Center](http://www.fhcrc.org) in the [Gottardo